Experienced Counsellor, Psychotherapist and Supervisor in Devon and online

 Welcome, and thank you for visiting my website

-• questions of identity, meaning, and belonging
+• Existential questions about meaning, purpose and identity

 Dr. David Mair - Psychotherapist, counsellor and supervisor in Dawlish, Devon and online